 “It’s a matter of days now…”

 Calmly, I booked the next flight out and took my time packing.
 If the message was accurate, I’d need to take with me clothes fit for a military funeral.
-The saving grace was that my husband was staying behind and could bring me anything I’d miss; Mom wanted him to remember her as she was, vibrant and full of joy, so he wasn’t part of the mission.
-He dropped me off, and by the time he got home 40 mins later, I was still trying to get through security which was screening passengers at a snail pace of 258 ft per hour.
-The government shutdown had left TSA bereft of personnel which aggravated the shift change and checkpoint drama.
+The saving grace was that my husband was staying behind and could bring me anything I’d miss; Mom wanted him to remember her as she was, vibrant and full of joy, so he wasn’t part of this mission.
+He dropped me off at the airport expecting me to board the flight quickly and uneventfully.
+However, by the time he got home 40 mins later, I was still trying to get through security.
+The government shutdown had left TSA bereft of personnel which aggravated the shift change and checkpoint drama of servicing 258 ft of people an hour!

 “Hang in there mom, your baby girl will make it come hell or high water!”

 Trained by the Colonel to be proactive, I called Delta Skymiles from the line to ensure there was another flight available that would get me to my destination within hours of my original plan.
-My sister had already landed a few days earlier, and the family wanted us both to make it home before the light in her eyes was extinguished forever.
-I did my best not to be overly optimistic, especially since friends and family kept telling me she was patiently waiting for her baby girl to arrived.
-It almost seemed cruel that the shutdown was making her wait longer than needed, a reality she had lived a few times as a federal employee.
-I had to make this happen for she had been adamant weeks before that she wanted to see us both, no exceptions.
-If anyone would hang on to dear life to make this reunion happen it would have been her.
-I couldn’t leave her hanging.
+This line wasn’t going to work to my advantage, and many were already complaining of missing the original plane and its future connections.
+My sister had already made it to in San Juan a few days earlier, so the family prayed hard for me to make it home before the light in her eyes was extinguished forever.
+I did my best not to be overly optimistic, even though friends and loved ones kept telling me she was patiently waiting for her baby girl to arrived.
+It almost seemed cruel that the government shutdown was making her wait longer than needed.
+Ironically, this was an event she had dealt with a few times throughout her career as a federal employee.

 She wanted a peaceful death, a good one, and we were about to give it to her.

-Mid-flight I begged the screenwriters of my life to give me a happy ending, just this once, and spare me the news of my mom’s passing.
-Resilience only gets you so far in these cases, even when mentally prepared for the worst.
-As her girls, and most prized treasures, we wanted to do right by her, just as she had done right by us.
+Mid-flight I begged the screenwriters of my life to give me a happy ending, just this once, and spare me the news of my mom’s passing while I was 30,000 ft up in the air.
+Resilience only gets you so far in these cases, even when mentally prepared to expect the worst.
+As her girls and most prized treasures, we wanted to do right by her, just as she had done right by us.
 A million dreams realized, and a million crushed too soon.
 Words cannot do justice to the void that was growing in my soul, a vortex so powerful it was sucking all the life out of me.
 I couldn’t really feel anything other than urgency.
+Schnell!
+Schnell!
 Rushing to her side was the last grand gesture I would ever be able to offer her.

 As luck and life would have it, my phone didn’t have any bad news for me upon arrival.

 My aunt picked me up in San Juan with a big huge smile.
-As stressed and distraught as we were about my mother’s exponential deterioration due to the metastasized but contained to her brain cancer, the family still found joy in the impromptu reunion.
-I hugged titi tight and stuffed my carry on in her trunk as we had done before.
+As stressed and distraught as we all were about my mother’s exponential deterioration – F U brain cancer – the family still found joy in the impromptu Día de Los Reyes reunion.
+I hugged titi tight and stuffed my carry on in her car’s trunk hoping it would be over soon.
 Bystanders wouldn’t have noticed our grief and exhaustion from our actions.
-They wouldn’t notice how preoccupied I was with writing a eulogy, or with the thought of hosting the wake.
-By the end of the week hundreds of people could be gathering at the Funeral Home, many excited to tell us how much their beloved supervisor/manager/chief had accomplished for the Army National Guard; others distraught due to the loss of a great coworker and friend.
-You’d be surprised to know how many people she helped along the way, a trait I managed to pick up from watching her become a true servant leader, even until the end.
+They wouldn’t have noticed how preoccupied we were about delivering a eulogy in less than a couple of days.
+The end of the Colonel’s war was near; the enemy had the higher ground and was making its last push come dawn.

-After 18 hrs trying to get to her, and running every possible scenario through my mind, I finally reached her on Saturday evening.
-The rest of the day came and went fast, and so did Sunday amidst the Three Kings Day celebration.
-Although her condition was dire, and her movements slow and her breath labored, we’d like to believe having both daughters by her side brought her some sense of happiness and relief.
+Exhausted after 18 hrs trying to get to her, I finally reached my grandma’s house that same Saturday’s evening.
+Although mom’s condition was dire, her movements slow and breaths labored, we’d sensed a wave relief envelop her.
+To have both daughters by her bedside brought her some sense of happiness and joy, discernible to those who had seen her rapid decline.
 In less than four months my mother lost her independence, her communication skills, and her physical strength.
-We still didn’t know if she had sensed grandma’s passing beyond the reaction mom had displayed to hearing her mom’s last distressed gasps for air.
-That had occurred less than three weeks ago.
+We still didn’t know if she had sensed grandma’s passing beyond the guttural reaction titi described she had when hearing her mom’s (our grandma’s) last distressed gasps for air.
+Abuelita had died of natural causes less than three weeks before my arrival, from what I adamantly believed to be a broken heart and not old age.
+I’m sure she noticed mom wasn’t going to visit her anymore.
+A mother’s heart knows when her babies are in danger…

-To reinforce the subtle beauty of the moment, the family took turns visiting with mom and the nurses.
-Each one of us made the rounds to check that everything was in order and everyone was well fed.
-After 6pm we made a quick beer run to continue the party, as this was celebration of life and love, and we expected people to be enjoying themselves.
+To reinforce the subtle beauty of the moment, each member of the clan made the rounds to check that everything was in order with our beloved Iris.
+Titi and my cousins made sure everyone was well fed and engaged in witty banter.
+Around 6pm on the Sunday of the actual holiday, we made a quick beer run to continue the party as this was celebration of life and love; we expected people to be enjoying themselves.
 The kids played.
 The adults reminisced about the glory days.
 As a unit, the clan managed to garner enough composure to hold her hand, tell her how much we loved her, and place gentle kisses on her forehead, gestures that required immense kindness, compassion and strength from all of us.
-Saying goodbye wasn’t going to be easy but it certainly wasn’t optional.
+Saying goodbye wasn’t going to be easy, and regardless of how long she lasted, it certainly wasn’t going to be optional.

-I went to bed on Sunday night with a lot of anger in my heart.
-She wasn’t suffering in the truest sense of the word because of medication and at home care service but that decaying body wasn’t hers anymore.
-It belonged, in my mind, to someone else; to a version of her whose spirit needed to be set free and rest after a mission so successfully accomplished.
-Mom saved, guided us and explored every option and decision to be made until her last day.
-We even knew the memorial and burial instructions.
+I went to bed that night stewing in agonizing anger and ire.
+She wasn’t suffering in the truest sense of the word because of medication and at home care service but the body that had borne me wasn’t hers anymore.
+It belonged, in my mind, to someone else; to a person whose spirit needed to be set free after being imprisoned by such a merciless warden.
+My mom had done her best to lay out plans for every decision needed to be made until her last day.
+We were at peace because we even had memorial and burial instructions.
+She was doing this on her term and no one else’s.
 All the T’s and I’s were crossed.
-The wait was unnerving, as hope dwindles that a miracle is possible.
+Sleep in eternal solace was the goal.
+The wait was unnerving.
+A miracle now seems impossible.

 I love you mom! 💝

-Around 5 am on January 7th, my phone rang.
+Around 5 am on my second day back home January 7th, the cellphone rang.
 My heart was so full of relief I felt like I was betraying her for wanting her gone.
 Just like that, she was no longer with us.
-Her wish of passing peacefully as she slept was now a reality.
-We certainly hope she passed to a better plane satisfied with the knowledge that we were all there to guide her to her mother’s and father’s arms.
-She was finally free of the cancer that had consumed her, and we would finally be able to resume our lives, with heavier hearts and restless minds.
-It’s a burden, a curse even, to have to live for her while learning to go on without her.
+Her wish of passing peacefully as she slept was now a reality, satisfied with the knowledge that we were all there to guide her to her mother’s and father’s arms in heaven.
+We were all released from the ordeal that had consumed our final months together; my sister flying between Tampa and Puerto Rico, and me facetiming from the PNW between MBA classes and work commitments.
+Now, I would have to go through life with a heavier heart and a restless mind.
+It’s a burden, a curse even, to have to live for her while learning to exist motherless, unshielded without her vigilant protection.